Hankunamattata/GitTest2/README.md

 # GitTest2
 Creating a new branch is quick.
-Creating a new branch is quick2.
+Creating a new branch is quick AND simple.